nova-pkgs/python/Doc/library/difflib.rst

    length 1), and returns true if the character is junk.
 The default is ``None``, meaning that no character is considered junk.

-   These junk-filtering functions speed up matching to find differences and do not cause any differing lines or characters to be ignored.
-Read the description of the :meth:`~SequenceMatcher.find_longest_match` method's *isjunk* parameter for an explanation.

    :class:`Differ` objects are used (deltas generated) via a single method: